sbal13/Robot-Simulator-V2/README.md

 ### Delete a move

-When a user presses the 'delete' key on their keyboard, remove the **last** direction from the list of directions in the `ul`.
+When a user clicks on a move, delete that move from the move list.

-Note: Remember edge cases - what happens when there's nothing to delete?
+Note: think about using Event Delegation vs attaching individual event listeners to each new list item.
+What edge cases do you need to handle?

 ![](robot_simulator_delete.gif)